 It will delete and clear the Cache data and History from the Safari browser.

-Activity monitor is a unique app on your Mac that keeps details of all apps and processes running on your machine.
+Activity monitor keeps details of all apps and processes running on your machine.
 It will detect if your Mac is infected with some script or suspicious process.
+You can close these unwanted process to stop the redirection malware.

-[Note]Note: Proceed cautiously; killing a system process may freeze your machine. [/Note]
+ALERT: Proceed cautiously; killing a system process may freeze your machine.

 - Open the Activity Monitor app on your Mac.